Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

   <ol style="margin: 0; padding-left: 20px;">
     <li style="margin-bottom: 8px;">You can turn any large in-house dataset (<1T tokens) into a <b>high-throughput (200+ end-to-end QPS)</b>, <b>memory-efficient (<200 GB RAM)</b> retrieval system with a <b>web UI and API</b>.</li>
     <li>Our <b>prototype</b>, built on <b>400B words</b> of high-quality LLM pre-training data, is readily available and provides downstream gains comparable to commercial search engine endpoints.</li>
+    <li>DiskANN delivers the best balance of accuracy, latency, and RAM cost in our deployments, outperforming IVFPQ on real workloads.</li>
   </ol>
 </div>